 (i) that third party is the seller of a product you have purchased;

 (ii) that third party is a contractor engaged to provide goods or services to us (including goods or services that assist us in providing our Website).
-Our agreements with such contractors require that they keep your personal information confidential, and that they only use or disclose your personal information for the purposes of providing those goods or services to us; or
+Our agreements with such contractors require that they keep your Personal Information confidential, and that they only use or disclose your Personal Information for the purposes of providing those goods or services to us;

-(A) to lessen or prevent a serious threat to life or health;
+(A) to lessen or prevent a serious threat to life, health or public safety;

 (B) if authorised or required by law;

 (C) if we have reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to our functions has been, is being or may be engaged in;